xinqiao123/xinqiao123.github.io/_pages/about.md

 I am a third-year Ph.D. student in the Department of [Electrical and Computer Engineering](https://www.mun.ca/engineering/ece/) at Memorial University of Newfoundland, under the supervision of [Prof. Weimin Huang](https://www.engr.mun.ca/~weimin/).
 Before that, I obtained my Bachelor's degree in Engineering from Dalian Maritime University in 2018 and my Master's degree in Engineering from Zhejiang University in 2021, respectively.

-If you're interested in exploring my academic and professional background in more detail, please refer to my [Curriculum Vitae].
+If you're interested in exploring my academic and professional background in more detail, please refer to my [Curriculum Vitae](https://github.com/xinqiao123/xinqiao123.github.io/blob/master/files/Xin_Qiao_CV.pdf).

 ## Recent News